Someone with a skinny fat body type has too little muscle mass and too much body fat.

 You become skinny fat by making a handful of simple diet and training mistakes.
 Namely, severely restricting your calories, undereating protein, doing little or no strength training, or doing excessive cardio.

 Fortunately, learning how to get rid of skinny fat isn’t too tricky.
-In this article, you’ll discover everything you need to know about how to fix skinny fat.
+In this article, you’ll discover everything you need to know about how to lose the skinny fat body type.

 The four main causes of a skinny fat body type are: